The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Totally untraditional & totally magic.
 These sticky bits are great for providing support without straps or bands, perfect for those daring backless dresses.

-The name really give it away!
-Longline bras extends to the waist or hips.
-They come in various styles including strapless, wired, wireless, and padded, they’re ideal for special event lingerie or when wearing under strapless dresses, providing better support than standard strapless bras for extended wear.
+Longline bras extend to the waist or hips and come as strapless, wired, wireless, and padded.
+They’re ideal for special event lingerie or under strapless dresses, providing better support than standard strapless bras.

 Unlike regular bras, longline bras require measurements for the waist & hips in addition to the cup and bust size.

-No offence, but if you havent tried a bralette….what are you doing?!
-These are like the laid back cool younger sister of bras, offering minimal support but maximum comfort.
-They are perfect for hanging out but dont use them for working out!
+No offense, but if you haven’t tried a bralette….why?!
+These are like the laid-back, cool younger sister of bras, with minimal support but maximum comfort.
+They are perfect for hanging out.

 …whatever you call them, we all know panties!
 Yes, panties are hugely functional, but they can also be FUN!